Hilda & Preston Davis Foundation - Guidelines

 Screening Process

-• For the geographical emphases of the Foundation's grantmaking, please refer to the Mission Statement.
+• For the geographical emphases of the foundation's grantmaking, please refer to the Mission Statement.

-• Grants may range from $2,000 up to $50,000 annually.
-In unique circumstances, the Foundation does consider a more significant grant for a program having a major impact in one or more of its areas of interest.
+• Grants may range from $2,500 up to $50,000 annually.
+In unique circumstances, the foundation does consider a more significant

-• The Foundation almost always limits grant durations to three years or less.
+• The foundation almost always limits grant durations to three years or less.

 • Priority will be given to requests that show specific plans for funding beyond the present.

 • The applicant must have an active board of directors with policy-making authority.
-The board should demonstrate competence in the sound financial management of the organization.
+The board should demonstrate

-• The Foundation will not allow any funds to be earmarked for indirect costs or institutional overhead in cases where the grant relationship was developed independent of that institution’s direct involvement.
+• The foundation may not allow any funds to be earmarked for indirect costs or institutional overhead in cases where the grant

-• The Foundation generally will not provide grants to the following: organizations not determined to be tax-exempt under section 501 (c) (3) of the Internal Revenue Code; individuals; general fundraising drives; endowments; government agencies; or organizations that subsist mainly on third party funding and have demonstrated no ability or expended little effort to attract private funding.
+organizations that subsist mainly on third party funding and have demonstrated no ability or expended little effort to attract

 Areas of Exclusion